Mr-Smyth/circles/README.md

 The user is forced into making decisions about how they should structure their data, "Do i start with a person or a family?" and left wondering what an event should include, or a citation should be.

-So the goal of the website is to fulfil a simple need for people to know and document their family - Simply.
+So the goal of this website is to fulfil a simple need for people to know and document their family - Simply.
 It wont cover every base, and there wont be fancy graphs - To start with anyway.
 What Circles will provide is simplicity of use, a simple guided building structure built around the model of a family being a circle, comprising of one person at its hub.
-The circle will comprise of, Parents, Siblings, Spuse/key-Partner, and children, all displayed on one page.
+The circle will comprise of, Parents, Siblings, Spuse/Partners, and children, all displayed on one page.
 This will also allow a user to click on any of the other people within this circle, to put them at the hub of their own family page.
 Each family circle page, will contain information about the "Hub" person and in this way, will replace all the awkward confusing entries requested by more complex family tree builders.
+It also will allow, once the data has been entered, an interesting journey down the rabbit hole of family history and relations.

+For this project version, there will be no user login, anybody who visits the site will be able to begin to add there own family.
+Future release may include
+'ring-fenced' Circles for each member, but for now i would like to let each circle grow into eachother, and see where it leads.
+Each person is unique in Circles, insofar as the combination of their first and last names combined with the correct date of birth is unique, should this become a problem, another field could be added to define the uniquness of each person.

 This is also complemented by a search feature on the home page allowing you to jump to any person you have created within the database.
 I have chosen this design, as i feel that this is what common people like me want from a genealogy building tool, to keep a track of family connections and information.